 Serious Health Issues Related to Quadriplegia

-Williams & Brown LLP has assisted many Texas residents and their families suffering after a catastrophic injury.
+Brown Trial Firm, PLLC has assisted many Texas residents and their families suffering after a catastrophic injury.
 We have seen how difficult it is to struggle with a quadriplegia injury.
 The Christopher & Dana Reeve Foundation has reported on spinal injury facts for well over a decade.
 According to The Foundation, here are some medical issues commonly associated with quadriplegia:

 - Blood clots

 Brown Trial Firm, PLLC is ready to help you pursue compensation for your Texas quadriplegia injury.
 Here are the items your quadriplegia claim may seek financial compensation for:

 - Cost of current and future medical treatment

 - Vehicle modifications (such as wheelchair lifts and ramps)